corda/corda/docs/source/protocol-state-machines.rst

           }
       }

-Let's unpack what this code does:

-- It defines a several classes nested inside the main ``TwoPartyTradeProtocol`` singleton.
+This code defines several classes nested inside the main ``TwoPartyTradeProtocol`` singleton.
 Some of the classes are simply protocol messages or exceptions.
 The other two represent the buyer and seller side of the protocol.
-- It defines the "trade topic", which is just a string that namespaces this protocol.
-The prefix "platform." is reserved by Corda, but you can define your own protocol namespaces using standard Java-style reverse DNS notation.

 Going through the data needed to become a seller, we have:

-- ``otherSide: SingleMessageRecipient`` - the network address of the node with which you are trading.
+- ``otherSide: Party`` - the party with which you are trading.
 - ``notaryNode: NodeInfo`` - the entry in the network map for the chosen notary.
 See ":doc:`consensus`" for more information on notaries.
 - ``assetToSell: StateAndRef<OwnableState>`` - a pointer to the ledger entry that represents the thing being sold.
 - ``price: Amount<Currency>`` - the agreed on price that the asset is being sold for (without an issuer constraint).
 - ``myKeyPair: KeyPair`` - the key pair that controls the asset being sold.
 It will be used to sign the transaction.
-- ``buyerSessionID: Long`` - a unique number that identifies this trade to the buyer.
-It is expected that the buyer knows that the trade is going to take place and has sent you such a number already.

-.. note:: Session IDs will be automatically handled in a future version of the framework.

 And for the buyer: